Kbac-andrey/transactions/README.md

 ## Development Server

-To start the development server for RabobankTransactions:
+To start the development server for Transactions:

 1. Ensure the backend server is running.
 2. Run the following command in the project root directory: